EllieDunstone/spectra_reconstruction_analysis/README.md

 # Spectra reconstruction analysis

-NOTE: No promises on which parts of this are currently working, this is very much work-in-progress right now!

 ## Introduction

 This repo contains code for analysing and exploring the quality of the spectrum reconstructions generated during signature extraction or fitting using sigfit, which can be installed from <https://github.com/kgori/sigfit>.
 Reconstructions of your samples under the 'model' you have calculated can be produced for all three modalities implemented in sigfit: reference signature fitting; de novo signature extraction; and combined fitting and extraction (FitExt).
 For further explanation, see the vignettes on the sigfit github, or my own 'sigfit_signature_analysis.Rmd' script that implements the sigfit package.